 Airport transfer is Very Expensive in the Maldives.
-Therefore you MUST CHECK how much is the transfer cost to your hotel as most hotel rates does not include transfer which can be very expensive.
+Therefore you MUST CHECK how much is the transfer cost to your hotel as most hotel rates do not include transfer which can be very expensive.

-There are 2 common ways to reach your hotel : speedboat or seaplane.
+There are 2 common ways to reach your hotel: speedboat or seaplane.

 Hotels located nearer to Male you are able to arrange speed boat transfer which cost from USD5o to USD200 per pax return.
-Some hotels even make it compulsory to take their transfer so do a double check.
+Some hotels even make it compulsory to take their transfer so do a double-check.

 Hotels which are located far from Male, Sea Plane transfer is required.
 Sea Plane transfer easily cost USD350 to USD450 for a return trip per person.

 So not only you have to compare hotel rates, but you will also need to check transfer fees as we have a friend who paid USD70 per night but found out the hotel is only reachable by seaplane thus forking out extra USD350.